top of page

 Senecio herreianus 'Purple flush'

-Senecio herreianus 'Purple Flush' - Information and Plant Care:
+Senecio herreianus 'Purple Flush' - Information and Plant Care

 Senecio herreianus 'Purple Flush' is a stunning cultivar of Senecio herreianus Dinter, notable for its ability to develop a beautiful purple hue when exposed to strong light.
 This eye-catching succulent, formerly known as Kleinia gomphophylla, stands out with its unique, oval, bead-like leaves that are more elongated and spindle-shaped compared to the more commonly known Senecio rowleyanus.
 Its thick, somewhat erect stems and evenly spaced leaves form a captivating cascade, making it a popular choice for hanging planters or rockeries.
 As a low-maintenance plant, it’s perfect for those who appreciate beauty without the fuss.
-With proper care, this cultivar can thrive, showcasing its distinct coloration and charm.

-Distinct Characteristics:
+Distinct Characteristics

-• Growth Pattern and Size: Senecio herreianus 'Purple Flush' is a dwarf, rhizomatous, evergreen perennial with slightly branched, leaf-succulent stems.
+• Growth Pattern and Size: A dwarf, rhizomatous, evergreen perennial with slightly branched, leaf-succulent stems.
 Initially growing low and creeping, its shoots eventually become pendant or scandent, forming large clusters over time.
-If allowed to trail along a rockery, its stems may root along their entire length, creating a lush, trailing effect.

-Senecio herreianus 'Purple Flush' Plant Care:
+Senecio herreianus 'Purple Flush' Plant Care

 • Light Requirements: